QubeSec/QubeSec/README.md

 All cryptographic keys (keypairs, certificates, derived keys, shared secrets, random numbers) are stored in Kubernetes Secrets in raw binary data format.
 This ensures secure and efficient storage.

-### QuantumDerivedKey Fingerprint

-When deriving keys using QuantumDerivedKey, a **fingerprint** is automatically generated for the derived key.
-The fingerprint is a SHA256 hash of the derived key and serves the following purposes:

-- **Verification**: Verify key integrity and authenticity without exposing the full key
-- **Identification**: Uniquely identify derived keys for audit and compliance purposes
-- **Status Tracking**: Included in the QuantumDerivedKey status for transparency

-The fingerprint is stored in **hex-encoded format** for human readability and is available in both the Kubernetes Secret and the status field of the QuantumDerivedKey resource.
+### Fingerprints (Shared Secrets & Derived Keys)

+- **Encapsulate / Decapsulate**: Both `QuantumEncapsulateSecret` and `QuantumDecapsulateSecret` compute a SHA256 fingerprint of the shared secret (first 10 hex chars) and expose it in `.status.fingerprint` and kubectl printer columns.
+- **Derived Keys**: `QuantumDerivedKey` also fingerprints the derived key for audit/verification.
+- **Usage**: Compare fingerprints across resources to confirm the same shared secret and derived key were produced without revealing key material.

-For retrieval and inspection examples, see [SETUP.md - Key Storage and Retrieval](SETUP.md#key-storage-and-retrieval).
+Fingerprints are hex-encoded for readability.
+See [SETUP.md - Key Storage and Retrieval](SETUP.md#key-storage-and-retrieval) for retrieval examples.

 ## Architecture

-### Workflow Example: Kyber Key Encapsulation and Derivation
+### Workflow Example: Complete Quantum-Safe Key Exchange

 ```
-1. Create QuantumKEMKeyPair
+1. QuantumKEMKeyPair
-   ↓
-2. Create QuantumSharedSecret (references KEM keypair, derives via encapsulation)
-   ↓
+   ├─ Generates Kyber (ML-KEM-1024) keypair
+   └─ Stored in Kubernetes Secret

+2. QuantumEncapsulateSecret
+   ├─ Uses public key to encapsulate
+   ├─ Generates shared secret + ciphertext
+   └─ Stored in Kubernetes Secret

+3. QuantumDecapsulateSecret (Optional - for verification)
+   ├─ Uses private key + ciphertext (inline `spec.ciphertext` or auto-fetched via `spec.ciphertextRef` from QuantumEncapsulateSecret status)
+   ├─ Recovers the same shared secret
+   └─ Validates correctness of encapsulation/decapsulation

+4. QuantumDerivedKey
+   ├─ Uses shared secret (from either source)
-3. Create QuantumDerivedKey (references shared secret, derives AES-256 key via HKDF)
+   ├─ Derives AES-256 key via HKDF-SHA256
+   ├─ Both sources produce identical derived keys
+   └─ Stored in Kubernetes Secret
 ```

+**Key Verification**: If you encapsulate and decapsulate using the same keypair and ciphertext, both sources will produce identical derived keys (same fingerprint).
+This verifies the correctness of your quantum-safe key exchange.

 All intermediate results are stored in Kubernetes Secrets for consumption by other workloads.